 It’s Coming Home… Soon

 England fans were treated to a different World Cup experience than they were used to this year.
-While it didn’t end the way many had hoped, it’s safe to that that it ended better than pretty much everybody expected prior to the tournament kicking off last month.
+While it didn’t end the way many had hoped, it’s safe to say that it ended better than pretty much everybody expected prior to the tournament kicking off last month.

 Fans are used to a team with big expectations that typically falls short.
 However, this year felt different from the start.
 This is a younger team than fans are used to seeing.
 In fact, England was the third youngest team in the tournament, with only Nigeria and France fielding younger squads.
 The biggest star on the team, Harry Kane, is just 24 years old.
 The Wayne Rooney-Frank Lampard-Steven Gerard era that most casual fans are familiar with is gone.
 The only remaining connection from the previous era is Ashley Young, and at 33 years old it’s likely that his time with the national squad has come to an end.